sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-cert-auth/cp-mobile-dev-kit-cert-auth.md

 ### Modify the default OAuth security settings

-When you configure an MDK app in Mobile Service cockpit, OAuth security is assigned to the app by default.
+When you configure an MDK app in Mobile Service admin UI, OAuth security is assigned to the app by default.

 To enable certificate based authentication, you need to modify **Redirect URL** in **Security** configuration.